Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Probabilistic Branching

-Our basic idea of the construction is similar to that for $\pow$ (\S\ref{subsec:constructlargesthompow}).
-Our goal is to construct the largest homomorphism from an $\overline{F}$-coalgebra $c$ in to the lifted final coalgebra $J\zeta:Z\kto \overline{F}Z$; we do so inductively, starting from the top element and going down along a decreasing sequence.
-Compared to the nondeterministic case ($T=\pow$), major differences are as follows. \begin{itemize} \item Composition of Kleisli arrows is $\omega^{\text{op}}$-continuous in $\Kl(\giry)$.
+Our goal is to construct the largest homomorphism from an $\overline{F}$-coalgebra $c$ in to a lifted final coalgebra $J\zeta:Z\kto \overline{F}Z$ in $\Kl(\giry)$; we do so inductively, much like in the nondeterministic setting (Section~\ref{subsec:constructlargesthompow}), starting from the top element and going down along a decreasing sequence. \begin{rem} Compared to the nondeterministic case ($T=\pow$), major differences are as follows. \begin{itemize} \item Composition of Kleisli arrows is $\omega^{\text{op}}$-continuous in $\Kl(\giry)$ (see Theorem~\ref{thm:inftrsitgiry} later).
 This is an advantage, because we can appeal to the Kleene fixed point theorem and we only need inductive construction up-to $\omega$ steps (while, for $\pow$, we needed transfinite induction). \item A big disadvantage, however, is the absence of the top element $\top_{X,Z}$ in $\Kl(T)(X,Z)$.
-One can imagine a top element $\top_{X,Z}$ to assign $1$ to every event---this is however not a (probability) measure. \end{itemize}
+One can imagine a top element $\top_{X,Z}$ to assign $1$ to every event---this is however not a (probability) measure. \end{itemize} \end{rem}